A scdrake's list with overloaded, strict access operators.

 scdrake_list(l = NULL)

-# S3 method for scdrake_list
+# S3 method for class 'scdrake_list'

-# S3 method for scdrake_list
+# S3 method for class 'scdrake_list'

-# S3 method for scdrake_list
+# S3 method for class 'scdrake_list'

 cfg <- scdrake_list(list(var_1 = 1, var_2 = 2))